signalogic/SigSRF_SDK/pktlib_readme.md

   * p_eth_protocol, if not NULL, should point to a 16-bit unsigned int that on return will contain one or more ETH_P_XXX flags (as defined in netinet/if_ether.h Linux header file)
   * p_block_type, if not NULL, should point to a 16-bit unsigned int that on return will contain one or more PCAP_XXX_TYPE or PCAPNG_XXX_TYPE flags (as defined in [pktlib.h](https://www.github.com/signalogic/SigSRF_SDK/blob/master/includes/pktlib.h)).
 When reading pcap or .rtpxxx files, PCAP_PB_TYPE or RTP_PB_TYPE is returned
   * pcap_file_hdr, if not NULL, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that can be used for rtp and rtpdump reads to supply IP source and destination address and UDP port values.
 Note this requires file header information to be saved from a prior DSOpenPcap() call
-  * uPktNumber, if non-zero, will be included at the end of warning, error, and/or information messages.
+  * uPktNumber, if not zero, will be included at the end of warning, error, and/or information messages.
 For messages concerning Interface Description, Interface Statistics, Journal, Decryption, or other block types the text "last transmitted data " is added and uPktNumber-1 is displayed, as these block types do not contain actual transmitted packet data.
 Applications are expected to keep track of packet numbers, for example to match accurately with Wireshark, even if they perform non-sequential file access
   * szUserMsgString, if not NULL, should point to a user-defined text string that will be displayed at the end of warning, error, and/or information messages

 On success pkt_buf will contain packet data read from the pcap, pcapng, or rtpXXX file.